Explains how you can filter content in your archives to display only specific content.

 Customizing a filter

-Suppose you want to create your own, custom filter from scratch.
-Select one of the unused filters in the dropdown list and select Edit to change it.
+To create your own, custom filter from scratch, select one of the unused filters in the dropdown list and select Edit to change it.

 In the example screenshot a JPEG only filter has been created and the file extensions jpg and jpeg have been added.
 (The dot before the extension can be omitted.)
 Therefore, if this filter is applied to an archive that contains both JPEG and TIFF files, only the JPEG files will be visible.
 Note also how it is possible to define whether you want to include certain file types or to exclude them, but that you cannot do both using the same filter.